QuantEcon/lecture-source-jl/source/rst/time_series_models/additive_functionals.rst

     y_{t+1} - y_{t} = \nu + D x_{t} + F z_{t+1}

 Here :math:`y_0 \sim {\cal N}(\mu_{y0}, \Sigma_{y0})` is a random
-initial condition
+initial condition.

-The nonstationary random process :math:`\{y_t\}_{t=0}^\infty` displays systematic but random *arithmetic growth*
+The nonstationary random process :math:`\{y_t\}_{t=0}^\infty` displays systematic but random *arithmetic growth*.

 A linear state space representation
 -----------------------------------

-One way to represent the overall dynamics is to use a :doc:`linear state space system <../tools_and_techniques/linear_models>`
+One way to represent the overall dynamics is to use a :doc:`linear state space system <../tools_and_techniques/linear_models>`.

 To do this, we set up state and observation vectors